testproject-io/javascript-opensdk/README.md

 ## The importance of using the quit() method

-Even more so than with regular Selenium based tests, it is important to make sure that you call the `quit()` method of the driver object at the end of every test that uses the TestProject SDK.
+Even more so than with regular Selenium-based tests, it is important to make sure that you call the `quit()` method of the driver object at the end of every test that uses the TestProject SDK.
 Upon calling `quit()`, the SDK will send all remaining report items to the Agent, ensuring that your report on the TestProject platform is complete.

 # License